32749 Franklin Rd Suite 200 Franklin, MI 48025

 Persistent Tooth Pain or Sensitivity

-Ongoing tooth pain, especially when chewing or when the tooth is exposed to hot or cold temperatures, can be a red flag.
+Ongoing tooth pain can be a red flag if you feel discomfort when you chew or when the tooth is exposed to hot or cold temperatures.
 This discomfort may be a sign of deep decay or a compromised tooth structure.
-While fillings can address minor cavities, more extensive damage may require a crown to protect the tooth from further harm and relieve pain.
+While fillings can address minor cavities, more extensive damage may require a crown.
+A crown will protect the tooth from further harm and relieve pain.

 Chipped or Broken Teeth